 Reconciliation may or may not follow forgiveness.
 If we were hurt by someone close to us and want to maintain the relationship, then reconciliation might require their taking responsibility for their actions, making amends, and an agreement not to repeat their behavior.
 See my blog, “Rebuilding Trust.”
 If trust was deeply broken with deception or an affair, couples counseling may be necessary in order to heal.
 Sometimes, the relationship is stronger as a result.

 In some cases, we must clearly recognize and believe that the person we care about won’t change, that their behavior reflects their wounded self.
 Letting go of expectations that they act differently can set the stage for acceptance of reality.
 We may decide to continue the relationship on less intimate terms or with different boundaries that protect you.
 For example, you may choose to only spend time with an addict when, or on the condition that, he or she is sober, or see an abusive person in a safe place, for short visits, and/or with a third person present.

 The other person might not be willing to take responsibility for his or her behavior or forgive us for ours, but forgiveness is for our benefit.
-Others’ anger hurts them, and our anger hurts us.
+Other people’s anger hurts them, and our anger hurts us.
 Remember that forgiveness increases our integrity and peace of mind.
-It heals the cracks in our heart.
+It heals the cracks in our hearts.

 ©Darlene Lancer 2016